iorchard/burrito/docs/install.rst

 Pre-requisites
 ---------------

-* OS is installed using Burrito ISO.
+* Rocky Linux 8.x is installed on every node.
+* The python3 package should be already installed on every node.
 * The first node in control group is the ansible deployer.
 * Ansible user in every node has a sudo privilege.
-I assume the ansible user is `clex` in this document.
 * All nodes should be in /etc/hosts on the deployer node.

 Here is the example of /etc/hosts on the deployer node.::